 Why would you love this ‘Aloo Baingan Masala?

-So you can trust my words.
+So, you can trust my words.

 As a kid, I never liked eggplant dishes.
-The only way I ate eggplant was in the form of Baingan Bharta which is a spicy stir-fried dish made using roasted mashed eggplants.
-But then one day my love with eggplants began when I ate this pressure-cooked ‘Aloo Baingan Masala’ my mom learned from her sister.
+The only way I ate eggplant was in the form of Baingan Bharta, which is a spicy stir-fried dish made using roasted and mashed eggplants.
+But then one day, my love for eggplants began when I ate this pressure-cooked Aloo Baingan Masala that my mom learned from her sister.
 I never stopped loving eggplants since then.
 So yes, I do love my eggplant dishes now. :)

-This Aloo Baingan is:
+This Aloo Baingan is

 ✓ simple and fast to cook